reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

         If you have published the dataset, only metadata of the published versions can be updated, but not the files.
         If you want to upload newer files, you can increment this version number.
-        The `rr-sync-zenodo` script will create a new version for you on Zenodo, which stays in draft mode until you manually publish it through the Zenodo web interface.
+        The `stepup sync-zenodo` script will create a new version for you on Zenodo, which stays in draft mode until you manually publish it through the Zenodo web interface.

     - `license`: